Can Sex Cause a UTI?

 Luckily, there are a few simple things you can do to help prevent UTIs if you're sexually active.

-• Consider your contraceptive.
+- Consider your contraceptive.
 Some contraceptives, particularly those that sit inside your vagina, like spermicides or diaphragms, can increase the likelihood of contracting a UTI.
-If you’re experiencing recurring UTIs, it may be worth talking to your doctor about switching up your birth control method.
+If you’re experiencing recurring UTIs, it may be worth talking to your provider about switching up your birth control method.

 Taking D-Mannose when you know you may be at higher risk for a UTI is another way you can stop UTI-causing bacteria from taking hold.
 This natural remedy helps flush E. coli bacteria from your urinary tract to keep it from multiplying and causing those painful, uncomfortable symptoms.
 Taking it before a romantic vacation, spring break trip, or even just a hot date can provide your body with a little extra defense against UTIs caused by sex.
 Pair it with lots of water for extra flushing power!

-If you're regularly getting UTIs, it might be worth asking your doctor about an antibiotic you can take after symptoms first appear to limit the progress of the UTI spreading to your kidneys.
+If you're regularly getting UTIs, it might be worth asking your medical provider about an antibiotic you can take after symptoms first appear to limit the progress of the UTI spreading to your kidneys.

 What Other Preventive Measures Can You Take?